Henry S. Lane

 Installed 2012 Indiana Historical Bureau and Montgomery County Historical Society

-Visit Blogging Hoosier History to learn more about the architect of Indiana's Republican Party.
+Visit the Indiana History Blog to learn more about the architect of Indiana's Republican Party.

 Lane (1811-1881)1 began political career as state legislator, 1837.
 2 Served in U.S. Congress, 1840-43 and 1861-67.3 In 1860, as part of a Republican Party strategy to win state offices, Lane was elected governor and served two days before Indiana General Assembly elected him to U.S. Senate; Oliver P. Morton then became governor.
 4 Lane lived here 1845 until death.
 5